AdobeDocs/analytics.pt-BR/help/components/c-classifications2/crb/classification-quickstart-rules.md

    >[!NOTE]
    >
-   >Se uma tecla corresponder a várias regras que definem a mesma classificação (na coluna Definir classificação), a última regra que corresponde à classificação será usada.
+   >If a key matches multiple rules that set the same classification (in the Set Classification column), the last rule that matches the classification is used.
 See **About Rule Priority** above for more information about sorting rules.

 1. [Teste seu conjunto de regras](../../../components/c-classifications2/crb/classification-quickstart-rules.md#task_618A1E7CC8664E728F312250E8367158).
 1. After testing, click **[!UICONTROL Active]** to validate and activate the rule.